Earlier this year, when I asked my Instagram audience for topics they’d like me to address, one person wrote, “How to keep caring.”

 When in human history have we had the ability to consume news during every waking hour if we choose to?
 No wonder people feel anxious.

 I don’t recommend you stick your head in the sand like a climate change denier (hard to believe those still exist).
-However, constantly reading bad news over which we have no control sends most of us into a perpetual state of rage.
+However, constantly reading bad news can send us into a perpetual state of rage.
 We can start to feel overwhelmed, paralyzed and wonder if our actions matter at all or if we should even bother trying to convince our leaders to act on climate.
-If you start to feel this way, tune out.
+If you start to feel this way, tune out for a bit.

 2. Go on a digital fast

-By putting your phone away and shutting down your computer, you’ll not only avoid the bad news, you will also likely find more relaxing things to do, such as reading a book, writing in a journal (make it paper!), going for a hike, making something, baking something or inviting friends over to eat the something you baked.
+By putting your phone away and shutting down your computer, you will not only avoid a constant diet of bad news but also likely find more relaxing things to do, such as reading a book, writing in a (paper) journal, going for a hike, making something, baking something or inviting friends over to eat the something you baked.

 When not fasting, I still attempt to limit my phone use.
 To avoid checking it for the time, I wear a good old-fashioned, self-winding watch or check the clock hanging on the kitchen wall.
 When I cook, I set a windup timer rather than the timer on my phone.
 I think the timer needs a blog post all of its own.
 It sounds like such a little thing but it helps keep me focused and in the moment.